Skip to main content

 The Student Investment Account is rooted in community engagement and transparency.
 In keeping with this spirit, districts and eligible charter schools are required to post important documents including their SIA plan, budget, and grant agreement to their websites.
 The SIA team shares the following as guidelines for all SIA documents posted to recipient websites:

 • Original plans and budgets (board approved) should be maintained on the district website.
-Once the original plan and budget is updated through adjustment or amendment in the spring of 2021, it should also be posted alongside the original plan and budget until the full application cycle is completed again in spring 2023, and at that time, the new board approved plan and budget can replace the earlier versions on the district website.
+Once the original plan and budget is updated through adjustment or amendment in the spring, it should also be posted alongside the original plan and budget until the full application cycle is completed again in spring at the end of the biennium, and at that time, the new board approved plan and budget can replace the earlier versions on the district website.

 Some districts have a Student Success Act/Student Investment Account webpage that is dedicated to posting information about community engagement activities and events, the legislation and the documents referenced above.
 Other districts have a ā€œDocumentsā€ link where these items can be found.
 While districts and eligible charter schools have discretion as to where they post these documents, they should be easily searchable and accessible (one to two clicks away from the main webpage).